To renew an existing policy contact your current insurance agent.

 cancel a policy

-Your insurance agent can cancel your policy in the following situations:
+Your can cancel your policy in the following situations:

 Your policy can be cancelled if your business has ceased trading.
-You’ll need to provide evidence to the insurance agent who holds the policy that your business has ceased trading.
+You’ll need to provide evidence that your business has ceased trading.

 Liquidator/trustee in bankruptcy appointed